hubjab21/AnimeSeasonScraperFX/README.md

-# 🎌 AnimeTrackerFX
+# AnimeTrackerFX

 Desktop application built with JavaFX that displays seasonal anime data from MyAnimeList.

 ---

-## 📌 Overview
+## Overview

-AnimeTrackerFX is a JavaFX-based desktop application that fetches anime data from MyAnimeList using web scraping (JSoup) and displays it in a dynamic table.
+AnimeTrackerFX is a simple JavaFX application that retrieves anime data from MyAnimeList using web scraping (JSoup) and displays it in a table.

-The application allows users to browse, sort, and search anime efficiently.
+The application allows browsing, sorting and filtering anime entries.

 ---

-## 🚀 Features
+## Features

-* 📡 Fetches anime data from MyAnimeList
+- fetching anime data from MyAnimeList
-* 📊 Displays data in JavaFX TableView
+- displaying data using JavaFX TableView
-* 🔍 Real-time search/filter
+- search and filtering
-* 🔽 Column sorting (click on headers)
+- column sorting
-* ⚠️ Error handling (network / HTTP)
+- basic error handling (network / HTTP)
-* 📝 Logging with Log4j
+- logging using Log4j

 ---

-## 📸 Screenshots
+## Screenshots

-### 🔹 Main View (Default Data)
+### Main view

 ![Main View](images/main-view.png)

-Displays anime data exactly as fetched from MyAnimeList.
+Data displayed as retrieved from MyAnimeList.

 ---

-### 🔹 Sorting (Alphabetical Order)
+### Sorting

 ![Sorting](images/sorting.png)

-Users can sort data by clicking on column headers (e.g., Title).
+Sorting is done by clicking on column headers.

 ---

-### 🔹 Search (Filtering Results)
+### Search

 ![Search](images/search.png)

-Real-time filtering of anime list using search input.
+Filtering results using search input.

 ---

-## 🛠 Technologies
+## Technologies

-* Java 17 (LTS)
+- Java 17
-* JavaFX
+- JavaFX
-* Maven
+- Maven
-* JSoup (HTML parsing)
+- JSoup
-* Log4j (logging)
+- Log4j

 ---

-## 📂 Project Structure
+## Project structure

 ```
 src/